Mwiki

-Mwiki is a low-income neighbourhood in the counties of Nairobi and Kiambu.
+Mwiki is a neighbourhood that is growing rapidly in the counties of Nairobi and Kiambu.
 It is approximately 14 km northeast of the central business district of Nairobi.
 Due to its transregional nature, the part of Mwiki that is within Nairobi is referred as Kasarani Mwiki while the other portion domiciled in Kiambu is referred as Githurai Mwiki.

 The two Mwiki regions are separated by the Gatharaini River (Kasarani River) as it flows downstream in an easterly direction to join the Nairobi River.

 Location

 Mwiki is located approximately 14 km northeast of Nairobi's central business district.
 Kasarani Mwiki is straddled by the Kasarani-Mwiki Road, off Thika Road.
 Githurai-Mwiki is considered part of the larger Githurai 45 area.
 Electorally, Mwiki is placed under two constituencies: with Githurai Mwiki being under Ruiru, while Kasarani Mwiki under Kasarani.
 Mwiki also falls into two administrative areas of Nairobi and Kiambu: Kasarani Mwiki in Nairobi's Kasarani Sub-county, while Githurai Mwiki is administratively managed by the Kiambu's Githurai Sub-county.